shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 ## Target audience and Participant Demographics

 The primary audience for my story are:
-Consumers/Diners: They can make informed dining choices based on inspection results and their correlations with restaurant ratings and price category
+Consumers/Diners/Visitors: NYC locals who frequently eat out and want to make informed choices about where to dine based on food safety and customer satisfaction.
+Also, visitors to NYC who are unfamiliar with the city's dining scene might appreciate having a data-driven resource to ensure they pick both safe and well-reviewed restaurants
-Restaurant Owners and Managers: They can use this data vitualization and analysis to improve their services by understanding the correlation between inspection grades and customer satisfaction
+Restaurant Owners and Managers: They can use the insights from these dashboards to gauge how their establishments compare with competitors in terms of food safety and customer perception.
+They could also use the information to improve their operations, focusing on areas of weakness revealed by the data.

 My data analysis can also be useful for Health Inspectors and Regulators who can get insights from the data can aid in policy-making and enforcement strategies.